robseb/rsyocto/doc/guides/1_Booting.md

 # Booting *rsYocto* on your Board
-This guide shows how to install *rsYocto* on a **SD Card** and boot them on a Terasic FPGA development Board.
+This guide shows how to install *rsYocto* on a **SD Card** and boot this on a Terasic FPGA development Board.

 ## Create a bootable SD-Card
 1. Download the newest Image of *rsYocto* for your Board